jinpark-pro/swift_data_collections/README.md

 - The JSON is a simple [String: String] dictionary that is only one level deep, making it the perfect practice ground for decoding JSON data into standard Swift types or your own custom model objects.
 - In the following steps, you'll update the code to use a JSONDecoder to convert the response to native Swift types.

+#### Convert JSON Data to Swift Types

+- Instances of `JSONDecoder` have a `decode(_:from:)` method that accepts a parameter of type `Type` and a parameter of type `Data`.
+You can pass in a class type by using the class name followed by `.self`.
+For example, passing in a string type would look like `String.self`.
+The method then attempts to decode the `Data` object passed into the method into the desired type.
+For the method to work, the type that you've passed in must adopt the `Codable` protocol, and the `Data` must be in a format that can be decoded into that `Codable` type.
+If either of these requirements is not met, then your code will not compile.
+- `JSONDecoder`'s `decode(_:from:)` method is a throwing function, which you have encountered before.
+Remember that by pairing a throwing function with the do-try-catch syntax, you can capture and address each specific error that the method can throw.
+More simply, if you precede a throwing function with `try?`, the function will return an optional value.
+If there's no error, the optional will hold the expected value; if there is an error, the optional will be `nil`.
+- In your playground, use a `JSONDecoder` to decode the data returned to you from the API into a [String: String] dictionary.
+Since String already adopts the `Codable` protocol, you do not need to do anything special involving `Codable`.
+Here's how your code should look:

+  - ```swift
+      Task {
+          let (data, response) = try await URLSession.shared.data(from: urlComponents.url!)

+          let jsonDecoder = JSONDecoder()
+          if let httpResponse = response as?
+HTTPURLResponse, httpResponse.statusCode == 200,
+              let photoDictionary = try? jsonDecoder.decode([String: String].self, from: data) {
+              print(photoDictionary)
+          }
+      }
+    ```

+- Since String already adopts Codable, JSONDecoder has a mapping that it can follow to convert JSON data with string keys and string values into a Swift dictionary with keys of type String and values of type String.
+Your console should show output similar to what you saw before, but now surrounded by the square brackets indicating a Swift dictionary instead of JSON's curly braces.